 |

-extent to which “social management” is used in China as a way of managing
+“social management” is used in China as a way of managing increased social

 “China’s Challenges: Political Change, Pollution and Protest”, The Guardian, 18 March 2012.
 Leading commentators outline the problems –